Oregon HIE Lawyer Explains Complications Prenatally and During Labor and Delivery

 - Failing to intervene in the setting of placental abruption

-- Failing to intervene when the mother’s blood pressure is too low, leading to brain damage of the infant
+- Failing to intervene when the mother’s blood pressure is too low, leading to brain damage to the infant

-- Failing to manage a delivery properly for a women who has experienced cephalopelvic disproportion or shoulder dystocia (i.e. opting for a c-section before labor has started)
+- Failing to manage a delivery properly for a woman who has experienced cephalopelvic disproportion or shoulder dystocia (i.e. opting for a c-section before labor has started)

-- Failing to perform as c-section prior to labor for a woman with known cardiac or respiratory diseases that may lead to maternal or fetal distress during labor
+- Failing to perform a c-section prior to labor for a woman with known cardiac or respiratory diseases that may lead to maternal or fetal distress during labor

 Did Your HIE Baby Suffer Complications Prenatally and During Labor and Delivery?
 Call Us